ros2/rclc/rclc/README.md

 - rclc_timer_init_default()

-The setup of RCL objects is simplified, by defining a new type `rclc_support_t`, which contains the paramaters used in multiple RCL initialization functions:
+The setup of RCL objects is simplified, by defining a new type `rclc_support_t`, which contains the parameters used in multiple RCL initialization functions:

 ```C
 typedef struct